 At no time are individual users identified.
 Your identity always remains protected.
 You will not receive any advertising through the system.

-We maintain online presences within social networks and platforms in order to be able to communicate with the customers, interested parties and users active there and to inform them about our services.
+We maintain online presences within social networks and platforms in order to be able to communicate with the customers, interested parties and users active there and to inform them about our services there.

-We point out that user data may be processed outside the European Union.
-This may result in risks for the users, because the enforcement of the users' rights could be made more difficult.
-With regard to US providers certified under the Privacy Shield, we would like to point out that they thereby undertake to comply with the data protection standards of the EU.
+We would like to point out that user data may be processed outside the European Union.
+This may result in risks for the users, because it could, for example, make it more difficult to enforce the rights of the users.
+With regard to U.S. providers that are certified under the Privacy Shield, we point out that they thereby commit themselves to comply with the data protection standards of the EU.

-Furthermore, user data is generally processed for market research and advertising purposes.
-For example, user profiles can be created from the user behaviour and the resulting interests of the users.
-The user profiles can in turn be used, for example, to place advertisements within and outside the platforms that presumably correspond to the interests of the users.
-For these purposes, cookies are usually stored on the users' computers, in which the usage behaviour and interests of the users are stored.
-Furthermore, data may also be stored in the user profiles regardless of the devices used by the users (especially if the users are members of the respective platforms and are logged in to them).
+Furthermore, user data is usually processed for market research and advertising purposes.
+For example, usage profiles can be created from the usage behavior and resulting interests of the users.
+The usage profiles can in turn be used, for example, to place advertisements within and outside the platforms that presumably correspond to the interests of the users.
+For these purposes, cookies are usually stored on the users' computers, in which the usage behavior and interests of the users are stored.
+Furthermore, data may also be stored in the usage profiles regardless of the devices used by the users (especially if the users are members of the respective platforms and are logged in to them).

 The processing of users' personal data is based on our legitimate interest in effective information of users and communication with users in accordance with Art.
 6, Paragraph 1, Letter f.
 DSGVO.
 If the users are asked by the respective providers of the platforms to give their consent to the aforementioned data processing, the legal basis for the processing is Art.
 6 para.
 1 lit. a., Art.
 7 DSGVO.

-For a detailed presentation of the respective processing and the possibilities of objection (opt-out), we refer to the following linked information of the providers.
+For a detailed description of the respective processing and the opt-out options, please refer to the information of the providers linked below.

-Also in the case of requests for information and the assertion of user rights, we would like to point out that these can most effectively be asserted with the providers.
-Only the providers have access to the data of the users and can directly take appropriate measures and provide information.
-Should you nevertheless require assistance, you can contact us.
+Also in the case of requests for information and the assertion of user rights, we point out that these can be asserted most effectively with the providers.
+Only the providers have access to the users' data and can take appropriate measures and provide information directly.
+If you still need help, you can contact us.